Encrypted

 — Caitlin Goldblatt, Scan the Police founder, on learning of encryption plans

-Baltimore didn't implement full blackout encryption.
-Instead, the department offers a 15-minute delayed feed through Broadcastify.
-While this sounds like a compromise, it eliminates most practical uses of scanner access.
+Baltimore stopped short of a full blackout.
+The department runs a 15-minute delayed feed through Broadcastify.
+That sounds like a compromise, but it removes most of what makes scanner access useful.

 A shooting that's "breaking news" at minute 1 is old news by minute 15.
 Journalists arrive at scenes after they've concluded.